 What worked for me?

-Personally I found that the breast milk option worked for amazingly me.
+Personally I found that the newborn sticky eye breast milk option worked amazingly for me well for my baby.
 There was honestly an improvement almost immediately.
 It was one of those things that I had read on the internet and I was very sceptical indeed.
 I couldn’t believe that breast milk could have any impact in this scenario.
 My poor little boy’s eye was so stuck together though that I figured it was worth a try.
 Interestingly my doctor also recommended to use breast milk so I gave it a whirl and it totally worked; making my little baby more comfortable and able to open his eyes!

 Other articles that may be relevant for you: